All prices are in U.S. Dollars

 Where S1 and S2 are the first and second levels of suppot, and R1 and R2 are the first and second levels of resistance.
 The pivot point is located just to the left of "Ticker Symbol" column.
 However, it is not necessary to scroll to the right and look up the pivot data for each stock.
 When a symbol is entered in cell D-1, the pivot point data for that stock is automatically shown in Cells G-41 to G-51 as follows.

 This tool is extremely easy to operate.
 It is fast, and it does the calculating for you.
-Each day, the user downloads an updated Stops spreadsheet.
+Each day, the user downloads an updated Stops file.
 It takes less time to download Stops than it would normally take to download data.
-All data in the spreadsheet is updated daily when the site is updated.
+All data in Stops is updated daily when the site is updated.

-An adult could buy two regular one-day tickets to Disneyland for $234.
-The price of using stops daily for six months is only $150.
-The money spent for two tickets to Disneyland pays for a few rides and maybe a few moments of pleasure.
-The money spent on stops is spent to enhance assets.
-Better stop loss placements can easily translate into far more profits and savings than the price of using the calculator.
-A few well-placed stop losses could save many times the cost for a year of use (and pay for many trips to Disneyland).
+The standard fee for this subscription has been $25/month.
+The fee below is experimental, as described in the above box.
+Look at it this way.
+An adult could buy two regular 1-day tickets to Disneyland for $234.00.
+The price of using Stops for 6 months is only $90 under the current experimental price.
+The money spent for two tickets to Disneyland pays for the pleasure of a few rides and maybe a few opportunities to shop.
+The money spent on Stops is spent to enhance assets.
+Even one well-placed stop loss might save many times the cost for a year of use, and pay for many trips to Disneyland.